unihackhq/handbook/docs/melbourne/event-information/participants.md

 You can use the following channels for specific purposes:

-- #general-questions general questions for competitors, mentors or organising committee
+- `#general-questions` general questions for competitors, mentors or organising committee
-- #random post some dank memes
+- `#random` post some dank memes
-- #ask-a-mentor ask mentors a question
+- `#ask-a-mentor` ask mentors a question
-- #software-questions ask software specific questions
+- `#software-questions` ask software specific questions
-- #hardware-questions ask software specific questions
+- `#hardware-questions` ask hardware specific questions

 Teams can also create private channels so they can communicate with their team members.